Martin and Pratt

 - Provides age standardised score, percentile and fluency score

-- Assesses key word reading skill of phonological recoding
+- Assesses the key word reading skill of phonological recoding

 - New Australian norms for assessment purposes